glennmusa/explore-wasm/dotnet/README.md

 wasmtime /workspaces/explore-dotnet-wasi/dotnet/WasiApp/bin/Debug/net7.0/WasiApp.wasm
 ```

+That's neat.
+No difference to the developer or end-user.

 ## What's in a WebAssembly Binary?

 There are many tools to inspect and interact with WebAssembly binaries.